4 A Life Foundation

 How does 4 A Life Foundation spend its money?

 4 A Life Foundation directs 100% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to 4 A Life Foundation tax-deductible?